5 Things To Watch In The Final Week Of The 2020 Presidential Campaign

 The race is won in the states key to deciding the Electoral College, and there, it's tighter.
 The Biden campaign has said for months that it expects a contraction and continues to stress that its internal polls show a closer contest in places like Pennsylvania, Michigan and Wisconsin than what is showing up in public surveys.

 But that tightening may be starting to appear in public polls.
 Trump has seen an uptick in the last week in several states.
-Below is a rundown of where things stand in a dozen states, per 538 averages as of Sunday afternoon, in order of closest to furthest apart:
+Below is a rundown of where things stand in a dozen states, per 538 averages as of Sunday afternoon and in order of closest to furthest apart:

 Texas: Trump 47.6%-47.5% (Trump +0.1)